The Black Hole (1979 film): Release

-The Black Hole premiered at the Odeon Leicester Square in London on December 18, 1979.
+The Black Hole premiered at the Odeon Leicester Square in London on December 18, 1979, before opening to the public the following day.
 It was then released in the United States on December 21, 1979.
-Along with Star Trek: The Motion Picture, released the same month, The Black Hole was one of the last mainstream Hollywood films to have an overture at the start of the film.
-Although this was cut on subsequent television airings, the overture is included on Disney's 2004 DVD release, Blu-ray release (2019) and Disney's streaming service, Disney+ (2019).
+Along with Star Trek: The Motion Picture, released earlier the same month, The Black Hole was one of the last mainstream Hollywood films to have an overture at the start of the film.
+Although this was cut on subsequent television airings, the overture is included on Disney's 2004 DVD release, the film's 2019 Blu-ray release and streaming release on Disney+.

-The Black Hole is notable for being the first Disney film to earn a PG rating because of the frequent use of "hell" and "damn" and the violent death of Dr. Alex Durant (which is also notable for being the first non-family-oriented Disney film).
+The Black Hole is notable for being the first Disney film to earn a PG rating because of the frequent use of "hell" and "damn" and the violent death of Dr. Alex Durant.
 Buena Vista Distribution had released the PG-rated sports drama film Take Down earlier the same year, but it was produced by an independent production studio.
 The version of the film broadcast on the Disney Channel was edited for language, with all uses of the words "damn" and "hell" removed.
 The film also features some subtext and metaphysical and religious themes that reflected the company's interest in developing more adult-oriented and mainstream films.
-This trend eventually led the studio to create the distribution company Touchstone Pictures, under which films considered too mature for the Buena Vista Distribution label could be released.
+This trend eventually led the studio to create its Touchstone Pictures label, under which films considered too mature for the Walt Disney label could be released.
+Nelson had made the decision to omit the Disney logo for the film and use "Buena Vista Productions" instead.

 The film had a record opening weekend for Disney with a gross of $4,738,000 from 889 theatres.
 During its theatrical release, the movie grossed $35.8 million in the United States and Canada, from which it returned $25 million in box office rentals.